learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

        nonrecursive searches read standard input.
 ```

 For a quick overview of all the available options, use `grep --help` from the command line.
-These are shown below in table format:
+They are tabulated below.

 **Regexp selection**: